vpenso/scripts/docs/services/pihole.md

 Configure blocklists [blpah] ...

 * Defaults to list hosted at [github.com/StevenBlack/hosts][04] [blsbh]...
-* ...provides alternative list with expanded blocking adult content and fake news
+* ...alternative lists with expanded blocking for adult content and fake news
 * OISD [osdib] provides a very comprehensive "Full" blocklist

 The `pihole` command: